Asynchronous dynamics of isomorphic Boolean networks: One big attractor

 We prove below that if $f$ is a derangement, that is if $\S(f)$ consists of a disjoint union of cycles of length $\geq 2$, then there exists a balanced $H_4$-coloring of $\S(f)$.
-For inductive purpose, we prove something stronger:
+For the purpose of induction, we prove the statement for a larger class of disjoint unions of cycles than just those on $2^n$ vertices.

 \begin{lemma} If $G$ is a digraph on $4n$ vertices that consists of a disjoint union of cycles, each of length $\geq 2$, then $G$ has a balanced $H_4$-coloring. \end{lemma}

 \begin{proof} In this proof, for every integer $a$ we set $[a]=a\mod 4$.
 By {\em coloring} we always mean $H_4$-coloring.
 We denote by $C=\{0,1,2,3\}$ the set of possible colors.
 Given $A\subseteq C$, we say that a function $\phi:V\to C$ is {\em $A$-exceeding} if $|\phi^{-1}(a)|=|\phi^{-1}(b)|+1$ for all $a\in A$ and $b\in C\setminus A$; and $\phi$ is {\em $A$-defecting} if it is ($C\setminus A$)-exceeding.